natepowers2009/natepowers2009/README.md

 Some projects I'm working on (note some are not yet public):
 - My Website
-- UnblindMe - GBB Partition editor for ChromeOS designed to replace some of the blinding white screens
 - A DOOM compilation on iSH
 - Miner - A cookie clicker mod for adding a mining minigame to the mines
 - Polus - A SH1mmer-like kit for recomod